What is an Authoring Tool?

 - Scrolling panels

-A consistent template is especially important if you are developing more than one course for the same audience.
+A consistent theme and template is especially important if you are developing more than one course for the same audience.

 Having a consistent look and feel means that your learner’s attention is on the content instead of being distracted by different designs.

 Here are some template features to consider: